Search overlay

 PhD Program Structure

-The minimum time required to complete the program is four years of full time study.
-In fact, most students will require five or more years in order to produce the high-quality research needed for desirable placements.
+The program is a five-year full-time program.
+Some support may be available to students who need six years to produce high-quality research.
 The bulk of coursework is completed in the first two years.
 After that, the student will work on publishable papers and dissertation research.
 Students are permitted some flexibility in choosing their courses when designing their program of study with the approval of their Advisory Committee.

 Plan of Study